bcgov/visitz-app/visitz/README.md

 ### Project Structure

-Visitz is built using two C# projects: "Visitz" and "VisitzApi":
+Visitz is built using several C# projects:

-- Visitz: Bulk of the business-code
+- `Visitz`: The MAUI implementation of the app.
-- VisitzApi: API wrapper for interacting with API integrations.
+- `VisitzApi`: Wrapper for interacting with API integrations.
+- `VisitzModel`: The bulk of the business-logic.
+- `Oidc`: OIDC authentication implemenation for MAUI.

+Except for `Visitz`, each project has its own xUnit testing project associated with it.

 ## Environment Setup